Uses for NeverWet by Rust-Oleum

-10. Sabotage the other contestants in a wet t-shirt contest.
+Sabotage the other contestants in a wet t-shirt contest.
+Enough said.

 When used properly, hydrophobic products can keep you (and your belongings) safer and more comfortable.
 Water-repellent products all have limitations, and they require a bit of a learning curve to figure out how to get the best results.
 But if you have expensive products that you need to keep dry, or you want to protect your own comfort temporarily, NeverWet is just one of the hydrophobic materials that might be suitable.